-Because of this, it's incredibly anxiety-inducing to find your vehicle is gone.
-At first, you may think you parked somewhere else, but pretty soon you realize that it's been towed.
+It's incredibly anxiety-inducing to find your vehicle is gone.
+At first, you may think you parked somewhere else, but then you may realize that your car got towed.

 It's always a good idea to check the evidence.
-Take a look at your surroundings.
 Look for restricted parking signs, tow zones and other indicators around the area.
 Take pictures of the signs, especially if you believe that you were towed without a valid reason.
 It can also help to talk to possible witnesses or other drivers who may have parked their vehicles in the same area.

 2. Get your car back

 The next step is to get your vehicle back.
 If you see "No Parking" signs and there's a number listed, call it.
 If not, call the local police department.
 If your car has been towed they will give you more information on the vehicle's location -- such as an impound lot.

 Forms of payment to get your towed car back often include cash, a cashier's check or a credit card but not personal checks.
 To get the car back you generally need to be the registered owner and have a valid license, insurance and registration.

 City websites often have towing and impound sections.
 It's smart to check what you'll need to bring before you go.